 Returning home after addiction treatment can feel like a jolt to your system.
 Suddenly, you’re back in the same substance-ridden environment and faced with familiar triggers and cravings.
 Relapse can be difficult to avoid if you return to everyday life too soon.

 At The Raleigh House, we know how difficult it can be to reenter the “real world” after addiction treatment.
-This is why we offer a sober living program in Denver that gives you the ability to transition back to daily life at your own pace.
+So if you’re looking for a sober living house near you in Denver, our homes give you the ability to transition back to daily life at your own pace.

-Unlike inpatient treatment where you were completely immersed in healing, sober living is less restrictive and acts as an enhancement to your recovery.
-At The Raleigh House in Colorado, our sober living program offers the following benefits:
+Unlike inpatient treatment where you were completely immersed in healing from addiction, sober living is less restrictive and acts as an enhancement to your recovery.
+At The Raleigh House, our sober living program offers the following benefits:

 Your process groups will include all the same people, allowing you to build powerful connections that can support your recovery and motivate you to stay sober.